Fong Sai-yuk (film): Synopsis

-Miu manages to persuade Lui to let her son return home.
-Just then, Fong's father, Fong Tak, returns home from a trip.
-Fong discovers that his father is a member of the Red Flower Society, a secret society seeking to overthrow the ruling Qing dynasty.
-While Fong Tak is having a conversation with fellow members, they are ambushed by the Governor of Nine Gates and his soldiers.
-The Governor demands that Fong Tak hand over the name list of the society's members, but he refuses.
-Just then, Fong Sai-yuk and his mother show up, and Fong fights with the Governor and holds him off until his parents have escaped.
+Fang Shiyu's father, Fang De, returns to Guangdong from a trip and reveals that he is a member of the Red Flower Society, an underground movement seeking to overthrow the ruling Qing dynasty.
+Just then, Fang De is ambushed by the Governor of Nine Gates and his soldiers, who demand that Fang De hands over a list of names of the society's members.
+Fang Shiyu and Miao Cuihua show up to save Fang De, and Fang Shiyu manages to hold off the Governor until his parents have escaped.